ON THE BACK OF THOUGHT

 Become like a miser in the give and take of energy, and it’ll buck one time too many and land you in the wood box.

 We may sit under a tree and be everywhere all at once.
-But hoping to coin this experience or stumble upon this grail through a theory, through an order of beliefs becomes a game of blind man’s bluff.
+But hoping to coin this experience or stumble upon this grail through a theory, or an order of beliefs becomes a game of blind man’s bluff.

 However much you say it, it won’t stick.
-Don’t get clever giving me the
+Don’t get clever giving me the runaround.
+You’re in over your head.

 There’s some logic there.

-However poignant our precious words are, they are not the energy that weaves
+However poignant our precious words are, they are not the energy that weaves the threads of birth and death into the fabric of life.

-Logic tells us the person we see in the looking glass isn’t natural but we converse with it.
+Logic tells us the person we see in the looking glass isn’t natural, but we converse with it.

 It is precious to have the space and air to mull things over.